FAQ

 Yes!
 A Lady Bird Deed gives you complete control over your property.
 You can modify, revoke, sell, or transfer ownership at any time—without needing permission from the beneficiaries.
 It’s a flexible estate planning tool that keeps your options open.

 No, it doesn’t affect your existing mortgage.
 You can continue to pay your mortgage as usual, and the deed will only take effect after your passing.
-Your beneficiaries will need to address the mortgage balance, if any, after inheriting the property.
+Your beneficiary must continue making mortgage payments after inheriting the property if there is an existing mortgage.

 Yes!
 A properly drafted Lady Bird Deed is fully revocable.
 The property owner (known as the life tenant) can: